 Vanderbilt University School of Medicine’s Curriculum 2.0 offers the ability to provide specialized content during the clinical immersion years.
-Vanderbilt MIDP students will be in a small cohort of students with individualized content in one of our three translational tracks (imaging, informatics and systems design and medical devices) and generalized content in intellectual property, entrepreneurship, management and the FDA regulatory process.
+Vanderbilt MIDP students will be in a small cohort of students with individualized generalized content in intellectual property, entrepreneurship, management, and the FDA regulatory process.
 Our program will include several unique features incorporated into Curriculum 2.0, and will emphasize multi-disciplinary collaboration with faculty expertise across the medical, engineering and business schools.

-MIDP Forum will provide all students on this track a shared experience that includes social and academic support.
-It will be made up of all students in the program and a Forum advisor.
-The Forum seminar series will be a student-driven seminar course - interdisciplinary in scope - and will draw topics from the three MIDP topic areas (i.e., imaging, biomedical informatics, and medical devices).This will also be a forum for invited speakers from academia, industry, regulatory agencies and entrepreneurs
+Forums will provide all students a shared experience that includes social and academic support.
+It will be made up of all students in the program and a Forum speaker.
+The Forum seminar series will be a student-driven seminar course.
+The sessions will be completely interdisciplinary.
+Forum speakers will be invited based off their expertise from academia, industry, regulatory agencies and entrepreneurs.

-2. Immersion Translational Design Lab – 12 weeks in 3rd Year
+3. Innovation Design Experience and Application (IDEA) Laboratory – 12 weeks in 3rd Year

-The goal of the Translational Design Laboratory is to provide trainees with a real-world experience designing a translational solution to an unmet problem in health or health care.
-Students will form teams to address the problem, and have regular meetings with Vanderbilt faculty and, if appropriate, industry advisors.
+The goal of the IDEA Laboratory is to provide trainees with a real-world experience designing a translational solution to an unmet problem in health or health care.
+Students will form teams to address one or more of the problems identified in their clinical clerkships through the Innovation Activism course.
+They will have regular meetings with Vanderbilt faculty and, if appropriate, industry advisors.
 A major emphasis will be to propose practical solutions by leveraging the multi-disciplinary expertise of team members and advisors.

 To provide requisite training in imaging, medical devices, and informatics, students will be encouraged to pursue pertinent courses existing and newer Curriculum 2.0 courses.